Tag Archives: Typography

 1. Watch the tutorial video to learn how to use the Appearance Panel, how to save object appearances as Graphic Styles, and how to access the pre-set Graphic Styles libraries.

-2. Open your Text Week document in Illustrator and go to the fourth artboard.
+2. Open your Text Week document in Illustrator and go to the third artboard.

-3. Use the pre-set Graphic Styles libraries and the Type Tool to create five words that look like what is being described.
+3. Use the pre-set Graphic Styles libraries, the Warp tools and the Type Tool to create ten words (five nouns and five verbs) that look like what is being described.
 For example: